ShaneK2/inVtero.net/README.md

 Find/Extract processes, hypervisors (including nested) in memory dumps using microarchitecture independent Virtual Machine Introspection techniques.
 Cross platform, multi-architechture high performance physical memory analysis tools.

-Upcoming functionality to render an integrity map for code pages that can be mapped back to cryptographically secure block/page hash values (i.e. SHA256 or TIGER192).
-Our results indicate pre-win10 verification rates over 99%, post win10 volatile memory is virtually 100% attestable.
-This eliminates substantional guess work and unkown's due to traditional manual handling/review/dissassembly of memory when attempting to detect/analyze multi-gigabytes of input.

-~~## Reloc Submodule
-If the buld-status is yellow, I have to fix my CI script to properly clone the submodule... in any case, you may need to do the same, grab the Reloc project as some of it is a small dependency.  ~~

 | x64 Release |
 |:------------|
 |![Build status](https://ktwo.visualstudio.com/DefaultCollection/_apis/public/build/definitions/16d48273-682e-4b01-8392-1f83fc2c3bcd/4/badge)|